 What is the purpose of Rate A Hospital?

+Patients Lives Matter.
+The Service is a platform for patients to Speak Out.
 The Service allow users to find, compare, and review hospitals and help others connect with great hospitals by sharing actual first-hand care experiences with hospitals.

 Does Rate A Hospital monitor which reviews get published?

 We do look at the reviews to make sure they comply with our guidelines.
 We’re committed to maintaining the quality and integrity of our reviews, so each review is audited for inappropriate content prior to being published.

 We do not edit any of the comments or rating selections on the Service.
 Rate A Hospital does reserve the right to remove from public posting any comments which may be deemed offensive, malicious, inappropriate, sexually explicit in nature, or not made in good faith.

 A real, live person moderates our reviews, so it can be possible that your review is still going through our confirmation process.
 If after a week it has not been posted, it may be it violated our guidelines.
 You can review those guidelines here.

 Can hospitals pay for good reviews?

 Hospitals cannot pay for good reviews.

 Hospitals cannot pay to have negative reviews removed from our site.
 Consumer speech is protected under the law, even when it's negative.

 Can I share hospital profiles found on Rate A Hospital?